 It starts to look nice now, although it’s still the last issue to fix (Pic.
 25) – the order of information is wrong.
 We would like to have the “Length” first and the “Cable size” the second.
-In around a half of cases, it’s roughly upside down.
+In around half of the cases, it’s rough upside down.

 It can be fixed simply by taking down the first rule of our labeling, where the value describing the size of our cable will be simply transferred to the second rule describing the length.
 This is an example, where we can use multiple values in defining just one styling rule (Pic.
 26).

 It looks like our styling is completed, at least by now!
 The project starts to remain the proper FTTx fibre schematic, known from the .pdf file presented at the very beginning (Pic.
 1).
 Now, in fact, some technical steps must be done in order to make the schematic more straight and spacious.
 At first glance, all the cables have a lot of bends, which cannot go through, the same as the overlaps between them.